REPOST FROM 2017 Knishta Chada issue #52 “Between Mashiach ‘coming’ and being ‘revealed’.”

 The holy Zohar says (Vayakhel 212): “At the time that they tell Mashiach about the sorrow of Israel in their exile, and about the wicked amongst them who don’t bother to know their Creator and who cause a lengthening of the exile, Mashiach will then raise his voice and cry over these wicked amongst them.
 This is what’s written regarding Melech HaMashiach: ‘He was pained because of our rebellious sins and oppressed through our iniquities.’”

-The Zohar continues: “There is one palace in the Garden of Eden called ‘the Palace of Affliction.’
-The Mashiach enters this palace and calls out to all the illness, all the pains, all the suffering of Israel, that they should come upon him; and they all come upon him.
+The Zohar continues: “There is one hall in the Garden of Eden called ‘the Hall of Affliction.’
+The Mashiach enters this hall and calls out to all the illness, all the pains, all the suffering of Israel, that they should come upon him; and they all come upon him.
 If it were not for the Mashiach lightening from Israel the suffering and accepting it upon himself, there would be no human who could tolerate the suffering of Israel because of the [severity of] punishment for the affront to Torah.
 This is what’s written regarding the Mashiach (Isaiah 53): ‘Our illnesses he bore’—the illness that was fitting to come upon us, he accepted and carried upon himself.
 ‘And their pains he suffered’ – he suffers the pain that was fitting to come upon us.
 In parallel, Rabbi Elazar in the [physical] world, that he accepts upon himself the suffering of Israel, and would say to his suffering, ‘Come my brothers and friends.’”

 Riding upon materialism